boyte/fantasy-autoplay/README.md

 2) Fill out the client_secrets.json file with the client key and client secret provided by Yahoo

-3) Run the program from the terminal.
+3) Run y_main.py from the terminal.
 Follow the instructions.

 4) The program results in three text files and a database with the data parsed into it.